 To remain relevant, it is imperative that COBIT continues to evolve requiring more frequent and fluid updates.
 The red arrow symbolizes this notion of continuous evolution.
 Additionally, to ensure effective version control, all future updates will be stamped with the year corresponding to the release of the most updated guidance.

-WHAT TITLES ARE INCLUDED IN THE COBIT 2019 PRODUCT FAMILY AND WHEN WILL THE NEW GUIDES BE AVAILABLE?Available November 2018
+WHAT TITLES ARE INCLUDED IN THE COBIT 2019 PRODUCT FAMILY?

 - COBIT 2019 Framework: Governance and Management Objectives – comprehensively describes the 40 core governance and management objectives, the processes contained therein, and other related components.
 This guide also references other standards and frameworks